OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/security/azure-security-threat-modeling-tool-session-management.md

                     HttpOnly = true
                 });

-            // Signs out at hello specified security token service (STS) by using hello WS-Federation protocol.
+            // Signs out at the specified security token service (STS) by using the WS-Federation protocol.
             Uri signOutUrl = new Uri(FederatedAuthentication.WSFederationAuthenticationModule.Issuer);
             Uri replyUrl = new Uri(FederatedAuthentication.WSFederationAuthenticationModule.Realm);
             if (!string.IsNullOrEmpty(redirectUrl))
             {
                 replyUrl = new Uri(FederatedAuthentication.WSFederationAuthenticationModule.Realm + redirectUrl);
             }
-           //     Signs out of hello current session and raises hello appropriate events. var authModule = FederatedAuthentication.WSFederationAuthenticationModule;
+           //     Signs out of the current session and raises the appropriate events. var authModule = FederatedAuthentication.WSFederationAuthenticationModule;
             authModule.SignOut(false);
-        //     Signs out at hello specified security token service (STS) by using hello WS-Federation
+        //     Signs out at the specified security token service (STS) by using the WS-Federation
         //     protocol.
             WSFederationAuthenticationModule.FederatedSignOut(signOutUrl, replyUrl);
             return new RedirectResult(redirectUrl);